Forceu/barcodebuddy-documentation/docs/_build/html/_sources/usage.rst.txt

  docker run -v bbconfig:/config -e ATTACH_BARCODESCANNER=true -p 80:80 -p 443:443 --device /dev/input/eventX f0rc3/barcodebuddy-docker:YOURTAG

 where X in ``--device /dev/input/eventX`` is the number of your event you selected previously.
 You might need to change the values for the ports.
-Scan a barcode - it should be sent directly to BarcodeBuddy.
+Scan a barcode - it should be sent directly to Barcode Buddy.

 Bare Metal
 """""""""""""""""

-Navigate to the example folder in the BarcodeBuddy directory.
+Navigate to the example folder in the Barcode Buddy directory.
 In the file ``grabInput.sh`` edit the following values:

 * If your barcode scanner is attached to the same computer / server:
    * ``SCRIPT_LOCATION``: Replace with the location where your index.php file is located